-Alternative flow
+Alternative Flow

-Alternative flow No 1
+Alternative Flow No 1

 One alternative flow is when a user requests information regarding a patient without having previously subscribed for any notifications.
 The M2M SP server must first refer the user to the authorization server to assert the user’s authorization level (AL) before serving the user with a response.

-Alternative flow No 2
+Alternative Flow No 2

 One alternative flow is when a user requests to provide instruction commands regarding a patient to a remote device.
-The service must make sure that the user has the proper AL to issue the command.Alternative flow No 3
+The service must make sure that the user has the proper AL to issue the command.

+Alternative Flow No 3